sachinboban/sachinboban.github.io/_posts/2019-04-06-buffer-overflow.markdown

 ---
 title: "Buffer Overflow"
-layout: post
-date: 2019-04-06 22:10
-image:
-headerImage: false
+toc: true
+toc_sticky: true
 code: code/overflow.c

-tag:
+tags:
-- C
+ - c
  - x86-64
  - stack
  - security
-category: blog
-author: sachinboban
-description: "A simple demonstration of sime buffer overflow attack."
+ - overflow
 ---

 We all have heard this term over and over again.
 But most of us might have never tried (or even understood) how exaclty a buffer overflow can be used to run a completely different (and often malicious) code.
 Before we jump to performing such an attack, let us spend some time to understand some basics.

-> In this post, we are looking at performing a buffer overflow attack on a Linux OS running on a x86_64 machine (following the official System V AMD64 ABI).
+In this post, we are looking at performing a buffer overflow attack on a Linux OS running on a x86_64 machine (following the official System V AMD64 ABI).
+{: .notice}

-> Before we begin, this article assumes that you are familiar with stack, stack frame and function calls conventions on an x86-64 machine.
+Before we begin, this article assumes that you are familiar with stack, stack frame and function calls conventions on an x86-64 machine.
 If not I recommend taking a look at
 [Stack frame layout on x86-64][stk-eli] by Eli Bendersky.
+{: .notice--info}

 # What is a buffer Overflow?
 [Wikipedia][wiki] defines Buffer overflow as follows: